 The Malargüe station, Deep Space Antenna 3, is ESA's newest tracking station and is located 30 km south of the city of Malargüe, about 1200 km west of Buenos Aires, Argentina.
 DSA 3 hosts a 35 m-diameter antenna with transmission and reception in X-band and reception in Ka-band.

-DSA 3 will enter full service in early 2013, providing daily support to missions such as Venus Express, Mars Express, Herschel and Planck.
+DSA 3 was inaugurated in December 2012 and entered full service in early 2013.
+Today, it provides daily support to missions such as Gaia, Mars Express, Rosetta and ExoMars.

 The coordinates of the antenna are 35° 46' 33.63" S (35.776°S), 69° 23' 53.51" W (69.398°W), and the station is sited at 1550 m above sea level.